-In the 1960s, when Noam Chomsky observed that the United States had attacked South Vietnam, he was upending that era’s starkest case of media groupthink, namely that the West was fighting communists in the North to defend Saigon.
-However, the young professor was spectacularly right.
-By the end of the war, two thirds of US bombs – twice the total tonnage detonated in World War II – had fallen on the South.
+When Noam Chomsky observed that the United States had invaded South Vietnam he was upending the 1960’s most pervasive case of groupthink – the idea that the US was in Vietnam to defend the South from communists in the North.
+However, the young professor was emphatically right and, by the end of the war in 1975, two thirds of American bombs had fallen on the South.

-As media scholars critically engaged with Chomsky and the late Edward S Herman’s work on propaganda, we are particularly interested in perspectives that are ignored in the mainstream, especially by the most progressive outlets.
-In a series of peer-reviewed studies about Western media portrayals of numerous countries, we have observed that the crimes of the West’s enemies are still portrayed very differently to those of its allies such as those Cold War era dictatorships in South Vietnam and Indonesia.
-Barbarity by ‘anti-Western’ regimes in places like Serbia/Yugoslavia, Afghanistan, and Syria routinely prompt media campaigns for external intervention, while the US and Great Britain – alongside allies such as Israel, Egypt and Colombia – commit atrocities that are given a constructive spin or only token coverage.
+I am particularly interested in perspectives that are ignored in the mainstream, especially by progressive news outlets.
+In peer-reviewed studies about Western media portrayals of numerous countries, myself and colleagues have observed that the crimes of the West’s enemies remain portrayed very differently to those of its allies such as those Cold War era dictatorships in South Vietnam and Indonesia.
+Barbarity by ‘anti-Western’ regimes from Serbia to Syria prompt media campaigns for external intervention, while the US and Great Britain – alongside allies such as Israel, Egypt and Colombia – commit atrocities that are given a constructive spin or only token coverage.

 Our work shows how Venezuela has been demonised in the media as a ‘socialist dictatorship’ since the 1998 presidential election of Hugo Chavez.
 Following a 2002 coup, the New York Times, for example, endorsed a short-lived US-backed dictatorship in Venezuela as a ‘refreshing manifestation of democracy’.
 And the mainstream press – not to forget some blood-curdling video games – have continued to advocate another coup against Chavez’s successor Nicolas Maduro, which they justify ostensibly on the grounds of his economic mismanagement.
 A survey by FAIR found that literally no elite commentators opposed the 2019 coup attempt, describing it as an ‘uprising’, a ‘protest’, or even an ‘opposition-led military-backed challenge.’